 Mary Magdalene was the first witness.
 The Sunday morning after the Crucifixion, she came to the sepulchre with a few other women to anoint the Lord's body.
 When Mary discovered an empty tomb, she wept.
-Someone approached her from behind and asked, "Woman, why weepest thou?"
+Someone approached her from behind.
+She turned, and the person asked, "Woman, why weepest thou?"
 Imagine her surprise when she discovered that it was Jesus, risen from the dead.
 (See John 20:1-18.)